jackyckma/ai-toolkit/README.md

 ## Command Reference

-The toolkit provides four primary commands:
+The toolkit provides the following primary commands:

 ### 1. `init` - Initialize a Project